pulibrary/dpul-collections/docs/admin/clean_index.md

 1. the number of records in the new solr collection is about the same as the number of records in the old solr collection.
 The index size may be slightly larger if for whatever reason the new collection is getting updates faster than the old one.
 The index size may be smaller if the old index has records that needed to be deleted for some reason.
 To see the compartive size of the two indexes do `DpulCollections.IndexingPipeline.Coherence.document_count_report()`

 When you're ready to use the new index, connect to a iex console on the indexer (see the README under "Connecting to Staging Shell or IEX Console") and run `DpulCollections.Solr.set_alias/1`, passing the new collection name.

+## Step 3: stop and clean up the old index

 When you're ready to delete the old index, remove its configuration from the `index_cache_collections` variable and deploy.
 Then you can connect to the indexer node and run `DpulCollections.Solr.delete_collection/1` with the old collection name.
 To delete all the database entries for that cache version use `IndexingPipeline.delete_cache_version/1`.